 The Bastion’s seven towers represent the seven tribes that followed Árpád to Hungary.
 The conical shape of the towers also recalls the Magyar tents of the 9 th century.
 Each of them now houses the statue of one of the seven Magyar leaders.

-Perched on the Castle Hill, on the banks of the River Danube, the Fisherman’s Bastion offers incomparable panoramic views on the river, the Chain Bridge and the Hungarian Parliament.
+Perched on the Castle Hill, on the banks of the River Danube, the Fisherman’s Bastion offers incomparable panoramic views on the river, the Chain Bridge and the Parliament of Budapest.
 At sunset, the cityscape is quite simply magical!

 A few cafes and restaurants have now taken up residence in the Fisherman’s Bastion: perfect for a gourmet break while enjoying the viewpoint.